Hamburger: Japan

 Hamburg steaks (served without buns) are similar to what are known as Salisbury steaks in the US.
 They are made from minced beef, pork, or a blend of the two mixed with minced onions, eggs, breadcrumbs, and spices.
 They are served with brown sauce (or demi-glace in restaurants) with vegetable or salad sides, or occasionally in Japanese curries.
-Hamburgers may be served in casual, western-style suburban restaurant chains known in Japan as "family restaurants."
+Hamburgers may be served in casual, Western-style suburban restaurant chains known in Japan as "family restaurants".

-On the other hand, Hamburgers in buns are predominantly the domain of fast food chains.
+Hamburgers with buns are predominantly the domain of fast food chains.
 Japan has homegrown hamburger chain restaurants such as MOS Burger, First Kitchen, and Freshness Burger.
 Local varieties of burgers served in Japan include teriyaki burgers, katsu burgers (containing tonkatsu) and burgers containing shrimp korokke.
 Some of the more unusual examples include the rice burger, where the bun is made of rice, and the luxury 1,000-yen (US$10) "Takumi Burger" (meaning "artisan taste"), featuring avocados, freshly grated wasabi, and other rare seasonal ingredients.
 In terms of the actual patty, there are burgers made with Kobe beef, butchered from cows that are fed with beer and massaged daily.
-McDonald's Japan also recently launched a McPork burger made with US pork.
+McDonald's Japan also recently in 2021 launched a McPork burger made with US pork.
 McDonald's has been gradually losing market share in Japan to these local hamburger chains due partly to the preference of Japanese diners for fresh ingredients and more refined, "upscale" hamburger offerings.
-Burger King once retreated from Japan, but re-entered the market in summer 2007 in cooperation with the Korean-owned Japanese fast-food chain Lotteria.

 Denmark

 In Denmark, the hamburger was introduced in 1949, though it was called the bøfsandwich.
 There are many variations.
 While the original bøfsandwich was simply a generic meat patty containing a mix of beef and horse meat, with slightly different garnish (mustard, ketchup, and soft onions), it has continued to evolve.
-Today, a bøfsandwich usually contains a beef patty, pickled cucumber, raw, pickled, fried, and/or soft onions, pickled red beets, mustard, ketchup, remoulade, and perhaps most strikingly, is often overflowing with brown gravy, which is sometimes even poured on top of the assembled bøfsandwich.
+Today, a bøfsandwich usually contains a beef patty; pickled cucumber; raw, pickled, fried, or soft onions; pickled red beets; mustard; ketchup; remoulade; and is often overflowing with brown gravy, which is sometimes even poured on top of the assembled bøfsandwich.
 The original bøfsandwich is still on the menu at the same restaurant from which it originated in 1949, now run by the original owner's grandson.

 Following the popularity of the bøfsandwich, many variations sprung up, using different types of meat instead of the beef patty.
 One variation, the flæskestegssandwich, grew especially popular.
 This variation replaces the minced beef patty with slices of pork loin or belly and typically uses sweet-and-sour pickled red cabbage, mayonnaise, mustard, and pork rinds as garnish.

-Today, the bøfsandwich, flæskestegssandwich, and their many variations co-exist with the more typical hamburger, with the opening of the first Burger King restaurant in 1977 popularizing the original dish in Denmark.
+Today, the bøfsandwich, flæskestegssandwich, and their many variations co-exist with the more typical hamburger, with the opening of the first Burger King restaurant in 1977 popularizing the United States dish in Denmark.
 Many local, high-end burger restaurants dot the major cities, including Popl, an offshoot of Noma.